integr8ly/integreatly-operator/test-cases/tests/products/h24-verify-selfmanaged-apicast-and-custom-policy.md

 $ test.sh
 ```

-- The script is working in interactive mode, two inputs will be required in command line in script runtime
+- If the script is working in interactive mode, two inputs will be required in command line in script runtime
   (while using following default parameters: _promote-manually=true_, _create-testing-idp=false_):
   - 1st input prompt: